DavisWeaver/stonkr_public/README.md

 # Getting Started

 1. To get started, you will need R and Rstudio installed on your computer as well as the package "devtools"
-2. Next, install this package on your computer using devtools::install_github("github.com/DavisWeaver/stonkr").
+2. Next, install this package on your computer using devtools::install_github("DavisWeaver/stonkr", auth_token ="#GitHubPersonalAccessTokenHere").
+The personal access Token can be generate from https://github.com/settings/tokens (thanks for @Hearthstone8888 for pointing out the auth_token issue).
-3. To forecast share price for a given security, simply use:
+4. To forecast share price for a given security, simply use:
 ```
 renarin_short(ticker, zoom_in = FALSE)
 ```